abdulApp/reactjs-course/reactjs-course-part-1--TLB-001/src/Fundamentals/ConditionalRendering/README.md

 # Conditional Rendering
-Conditional Rendering allows us to dynamically display differnt UI componenta or content
+Conditional Rendering allows us to dynamically display differnt UI componenta or content based on specific conditions.
+This enables us to create more interactive and responsive user experiencess.